My Second Pandemic Birthday

-I could write diary entry about how I feel like the pandemic has taken my late 20s away from me.
 I was really looking forward to 2020 and 2021, not only is Spring my favorite season but I was going to climb in new states, led my first 5.9 route, give new talks in-person, visit new places like Mexico City, and so much more.
 But it is all on pause (still).
 It sort of feels like two whole Springs just didn't happen.
 I can see some sort of a light at the end of the tunnel, but we aren't there yet and it won't be Spring anymore.

 But I'm going to continue try turning it into something that feels a little less hopeless.

 Last year, I raised over $500 (+ $200 match for me) for Central Texas Food Bank.
 It was the only way I felt like I could be useful at the time.
 I felt helpless.
 This year, I feel a little less helpless, but we are far from back to "normal."